ujjwalguptaofficial/jsstore.docs/content/tutorial/select/store.md

 Description: "Aggreagte functions available in jsstore are count, sum, avg, max and min."
 ---

-`store` is an option in select api which allows to query on existing data.
+`store` is an option in select api which allows to query on existing data from variable.
 All query options like ordering, where, group by, aggregate etc can be performed.

 ```
 var customers = []; // some existing value in customers variable